 - Combined accounts.
 Rather than being hinged on one account, your tier is based on the combined balances in your Bank of America, Merrill Edge and Merrill Lynch accounts.

 - Waived fees.
-The bank waives the monthly maintenance fees for up to four checking and four savings accounts.
-It also reimburses out-of-network ATM fees.
+BOA waives monthly maintenance fees for up to four checking and four savings accounts.
 Platinum and Platinum Honors customers can access free international wire transfers and a small safe deposit box.

 - Grace period.
 Once you reach a rewards tier, you’ll receive all the benefits of that tier for 12 months.
 If you no longer meet the requirements at the one-year mark, there’s a three-month grace period.